unixwzrd/UnicodeFix/docs/test-suite.md

 ## What the Test Script Does

-- Processes all files in the `data/` directory using every major option and combination
+- Builds its file list from the `data/` directory before every run
 - Outputs results to `test_output/` with subdirectories for each scenario
 - Saves per-file diffs and batch word count summaries for easy review
 - Supports a `clean` option to remove all test output